1. What are the subtle energy systems in the body?

 To better understand this let us take the help of an analogy.

 - Employing ones efforts in regular spiritual practice is like working hard and then amassing a fortune

-- Awakening the Kundalini by the direct transfer of energy is like being born to a billionaire where the father provides the son with instant money.
+- Kundalini awakening by the direct transfer of energy is like being born to a billionaire where the father provides the son with instant money.

 Out of the two, having earned wealth (spiritual wealth) through hard earned means is always a more sustainable and a surer option for future growth.